Sommaire

 Tips: If you have little sun exposure or dark skin (melanin = natural UV filter), vitamin D supplementation is clearly recommended from the beginning of pregnancy.

-During pregnancy, as you probably already know, immunity changes, and you are more vulnerable to foodborne infections like listeriosis or salmonellosis.
+During pregnancy, as you probably already know, immunity changes and you are more vulnerable to food infections such as listeriosis or salmonellosis.
 However, heat promotes bacterial proliferation.

 🔬 Listeriosis is rare, but 20 times more common in pregnant women [7].
-Cooking is your best ally in this situation.
+Cooking is your best ally in this story.

 In practice: